 7 Unique Ways To Celebrate Valentine's Day, Because You Deserve A Memorable Day

 Valentine's Day is basically tomorrow, so you're probably starting to brainstorm how you can wow your date, especially if this is your first V-Day together.
 Sure, dinner at a bougie restaurant always does the job, but what about taking it a step further?
-Instead of taking your date on a very typical February 14 date, maybe you want to consider more unique ways to celebrate Valentine's Day this time around.
+Instead of taking your date on a typical Feb.
+14 date, maybe you want to consider more unique ways to celebrate Valentine's Day this time around.
 But regardless of what you decide to plan for "the most romantic day of the year," your date will probably love it, simply because you made the effort to plan something for them.

 "So many times, we are somewhat forced to picture Valentine's Day a particular way — roses, chocolates, tiny plush bears — and it seems like the romance is manufactured for us," Tyler Turk, founder of Crated With Love, previously told Bustle.
 "In reality, Valentine's Day is meant to celebrate your love for that special someone.
 Love is rarely contrived — it is unique, spontaneous, and needs to be special!
 Instead of falling into doing the same thing, find a unique activity that helps spark some of those feelings of excitement and anticipation, just like you had when you first started dating!"

-2. Paint each other.
+2. Paint Each Other.

 Staying at an extravagant hotel in your city can be a pretty great way to spend Valentine's Day, but if you want to add a hint of personality and uniqueness, go one town over.
 Check out the Airbnbs, or the bed and breakfasts a little further from your backyard.
 This will give you the chance to see another place and make it feel like you're actually on a vacation.